 The City of Grand Junction is proud to use Grand Mesa water as its source.
-Since we are the first users of this water, susceptibility to man-made contaminants is minimal.
+Since we are the first users of this water, susceptibility to manmade contaminants is minimal.
 To further maintain low susceptibility to contaminants, boats and float craft are not allowed on the City Reservoirs.
 This policy allows the City to control invasive biologic species from hitchhiking on your crafts as well as mitigating uncontrolled human contact.
-The City also retains emergency water rights from both the Clifton Water District and Ute Water Conservancy District.